dgrisafe/outbreak_wrangling/README.md

 There are many ways to become better at R and data science in general.
 The best way is to do a large number of projects, but many of us don't have the time to do that.
 Other approaches might be learning specific skills online.

 [UCLA Statistical Methods and Data Analytics](https://stats.oarc.ucla.edu/) has excellent statistical analyst resources, many of which are publicly available.
 They have a page dedicated to [learning R](https://stats.oarc.ucla.edu/r/).
-Note, they also have excellent resources for learning other statistical softwares: SAS, Stata, SPSS, etc.
+Note, they also have excellent resources for learning other statistical software: SAS, Stata, SPSS, etc.

 [Coursera](https://www.coursera.org/search?query=R%20programming) has many classes in R programming.
 These can be purchased, which provides a certificate.
 But you can also audit the courses for free if you just want to develop your skills and do not care about getting a virtual certificate for your resume.